James-Cheaper/cheaper/README.md

 -To run the scraper, execute the main.py script by running the command

-python main.py
+python src/main.py

--Make sure you are in the src directory when you run the command  (the directory that contains main.py).
+-Make sure you are in the webscraper directory when you run the command

 ##Where is the entry point?